rioter00/MAGD487/PortfolioCreationAssignment.md

 ***
 3. Clean up media and create artifacts of creative work (images, videos, descriptions).
   - [ ] When creating digital images, consider that a common width for websites is 960px.
+Is your portfolio mobile friendly?
+Responsive?
+How?
   - [ ] Create photographs of physical objects.
   - [ ] Record videos of gameplay, animations.
   - [ ] Resize/Crop images and videos.